wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

     }

-You can even dump the manager's current configuration with the request below (response shortened for brevity):
+You can even dump the manager current configuration with the request below (response shortened for brevity):

 .. code-block:: console